How to Build Amazon FBA Business in 7 Steps in 2023

 Initially, I ran my business during evenings and weekends.
 I shipped products from my garage (making me my own fulfillment seller), which was very time-consuming.
 Once I discovered I could make a business with Amazon FBA, I sent them to Amazon so they could handle storage, shipment, and customer service for my FBA store.

 7 Proven Steps to achieve £100k in just a few months

 With a background in marketing and helping small businesses in the UK, I decided to share my experience with my clients.
-I started running training programs for small-medium-sized businesses looking to grow their online sales.
-This also led me to work with global brands that wanted to expand their presence on Amazon.
+I started running training programs for small-to-medium-sized businesses looking to grow their online sales.
+This also led me to work with global brands to help expand their presence on Amazon.